j-siderius/TinySpark/docs/index.md

 On the TinySpark platform, you will interactively learn the basics of neural networks, their structure, mathematics and how to train them.
 The theoretical learning is alternated with mini-projects that deepen your understanding, leading to fun, engaging and interesting insights into TinyML.

-To follow along with the projects and examples, you will need a TinySpark development board, which is a tiny device that packs enough processing power and sensors to start your TinyML journey!
+To follow along with the projects and examples, you will need a TinySpark development board, which is a tiny device that packs enough processing power and sensors to start your TinyML journey.

 [Get started!](https://j-siderius.github.io/TinySpark/kit/introduction/){ .md-button .md-button--primary}